Guidance for the Employee

 If your employer offers enhanced maternity you need to check what that amount will be and whether its above the student loan minimum repayment threshold.
 If you are on SMP only you won’t need to make any repayments as you will be below the threshold.

-You don’t need to do any yourself to stop or restart the repayments- it will be done automatically as your earning change each month.
+You don’t need to do anything yourself to stop or restart the repayments, it will be done automatically as your earning change each month.
 It is important to note interest will still accrue on student loan repayments during any periods of non-payment.

 Student Loans Company - GOV.UK (www.gov.uk)